 Great for P2P and torrenting

-If the price is your main concern you might want to look elsewhere, but in other case, IPVanish is a serious contester with awesome speeds, plenty locations to choose from and a well-built client (even though its latest Windows client could use a bit more work – it suffers from the odd network issue).
+If the price is your main concern you might want to look elsewhere, but in other case, IPVanish is a serious contender with fast speeds, plenty locations to choose from and a well-built client (even though its latest Windows client could use a bit more work – it suffers from the odd network issue).

 Best choice for those looking for security

-The best thing about VyprVPN is the unlimited data usage offering.
-Another great thing about this service is that it’s based in Switzerland, meaning it can benefit from the country’s advanced privacy laws.
+The service is also based in Switzerland, meaning it can benefit from the country’s advanced privacy laws.
 There are more than 70 server locations around the world, and comes with cool features like auto-connect or a killswitch.

 There are no refunds, but there is a three-day trial.
 When it comes to subscribing, you can choose either a monthly or an annual plan, be it either Basic or Premium.